Best Book Beginnings in Literature

 “Miss Brooke had that kind of beauty which seems to be thrown into relief by poor dress.”

 Middlemarch begins with a prelude, so this isn’t really the first line of the novel.
 This elegant sentence opens chapter 1, though, so I’m including it anyway.

 The first thing we’re told about the protagonist is that her beauty stands out despite her “poor dress.”
 Why is that trait given such a prominent position?
 Does her “poor dress” tell us about her finances, or does she eschew finery for noble reasons?

 That her beauty “seems to be thrown into relief” (an artistic term for a projection from the surface) makes her seem like the subject of a painting or sculpture; this is reinforced in the following sentence.

 "All happy families resemble one another, but each unhappy family is unhappy in its own way."

 The unhappy families are more interesting and Tolstoy wastes no time getting into the drama of the story.
 The next few sentences tell us that everything was upset in the Oblonsky household because Stephen's wife caught him cheating with their governess.

 One of the most recognizable first lines in literature begins a novel that addresses death, the contradictions in life, and the many small pleasures that keep us going.

 "All this happened, more or less."

-And as the reader, we get to figure out which is which.
-We know we're listening to an unreliable narrator, but one who knows he might be misleading us.
+And as the reader, we get to figure out what parts happened and what parts didn't.
+We know we're listening to an unreliable narrator, but one who's willing to acknowledge he might be misleading us.